0xInfection/XSRFProbe/README.md

 ```
 xsrfprobe --help
 ```
-- After testing xsrfprobe on a site, an output folder is created in your present working directory as `xsrfprobe-output`.
+- After testing XSRFProbe on a site, an output folder is created in your present working directory as `xsrfprobe-output`.
 Under this folder you can view the detailed logs and information collected during the scans.

 ### Version and License:
 XSRFProbe v2.0 release is now a stable release and the work is licensed under the [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).